PopovEvgeniy/freefiledestroyer/readme.txt

 Exit codes

-0: Operation was successfully completed.
+0: The operation was successfully completed.
 1: Can't open the target file.
 2: Can't allocate memory.
 3: Can't destroy the target file.